BODY OF EVIDENCE

 Given that in an earlier scene, he used a towel to cover up his burn marks, how and when did Sharon discover them?
 Sharon confronts Frank about his liaison after Rebecca calls him, but according to Sharon, Rebecca never actually said they had an affair.
 In fact, Sharon discovers the indiscretion merely by the way Rebecca says "Frank".

 As a side note, Michael is never seen or mentioned again.

 Over and over, things are introduced that become more and more oddball.
-Dr. Paley (Jurgen Prochnow) is later discovered to have dated Rebecca!
+Dr. Paley (Jurgen Prochnow), who gives damning testimony against Rebecca, is later discovered to have dated Rebecca!
 If it is a shocking twist, it was rather convenient to have Frank play voicemails from Paley to Rebecca at the ready.
 On the stand, Rebecca reveals she ended her affair with Rolston because she found him in bed with another man!
 Rolston, surprisingly still in the courtroom days after giving his testimony, only rises and nods at the allegation.

 Rebecca and Sharon immediately recognize each other in the ladies' restroom, but as far as we know neither actually knows what the other looks like.

 Logic, it seems, is not what Body of Evidence is interested in.